Disputed DNA analysis software’s code open for inspection after court order

 While the Medical Examiner’s Office maintains that it is confident in its methods and the results provided by FST over the years, its claims can now be judged in full knowledge of the software concerned.

 The complete source code for FST can be found here on GitHub.
-Everyone is invited to look into the code, but chances are that professional examinations will be conducted: there’s a group of lawyers calling for a review of all cases in which FST played a part, and a thorough look at the software will be critical to that effort.
+Everyone is invited to look into the code, but chances are that professional examinations will be conducted: There’s a group of lawyers calling for a review of all cases in which FST played a part, and a thorough look at the software will be critical to that effort.

-Opening up government-used and government-funded software for public scrutiny is almost always a good idea, especially in matters of criminal prosecution, policing, and voting.
-New York City is itself considering a law that would require its agencies to make the code of their tools and algorithms public not just for viewing but for use, for example to test a set of data with and see the results.
-With luck other municipalities will follow suit.Featured Image: Andrew Brookes/Cultura/Getty Images
+Opening up for public scrutiny government-used and government-funded software is almost always a good idea, especially in matters of criminal prosecution, policing and voting.
+New York City is itself considering a law that would require its agencies to make public the code of their tools and algorithms, not just for viewing but for use, for example to test a set of data with and see the results.
+With luck, other municipalities will follow suit.Featured Image: Andrew Brookes/Cultura/Getty Images

 0